ccp6-team3/Legecy-saga/README.md

 [saga](https://saga-hpnk.onrender.com/) uses javascript with react and react-bootstrap to render responsive UI/UX and runs a node.js server and a postgresql database.

 # Features
-* Uses TBMD api to ensure only the latest data is displayed
+* Uses TMDB api to ensure only the latest data is displayed
 * Displays most popular movies and shows on the homepage
 * Filters through movies and shows by genre, ratings, and other filters
 * Displays upcoming films and release dates